zackarydelheimer/Active-Directory-Homelab/README.md

 ## Organizational Structure

-The Active Directory environment was organized using a dedicated HypotheticalCorp Organizational Unit structure.
+The Active Directory environment was organized using a dedicated Organizational Unit structure.

 ### Organizational Units